0uO/Dual-learning/README.md

 - Kenlm ( pip install [https://github.com/kpu/kenlm/archive/master.zip](https://github.com/kpu/kenlm/archive/master.zip) )

 It seems you need complie it from source code for getting binary executing file.
-See more details about kenlm in above link.
+See more details about kenlm in the link above.

 The code inside which related to language model are independent, so you could use other language model as long as it could offer the function of ***score a sentence*** .